Ron "Pigpen" McKernan: Health and death

-McKernan's alcohol abuse had begun to affect his health by his mid twenties.
-By the early 1970s, he also began to experience symptoms of congenital primary biliary cholangitis, a rare autoimmune disease which was unrelated to his use of alcohol.
-After he was hospitalized in August 1971, doctors requested that he stop touring indefinitely.
+McKernan's alcohol abuse had begun to affect his health by his mid 20s.
+By the early 1970s, McKernan also began to experience symptoms of primary biliary cholangitis, an autoimmune disease that was unrelated to his use of alcohol.
+After being hospitalized in August 1971, doctors requested that he stop touring indefinitely.
 Pianist Keith Godchaux was subsequently hired and remained a regular member of the Grateful Dead until 1979.
 McKernan rejoined the band in December 1971 to supplement Godchaux on harmonica, percussion, and organ.
 Although manager Rock Scully alleged that McKernan passed out in front of his Hammond organ at one show during this period, Garcia biographer Blair Jackson has lauded the quality and frequency of his instrumental contributions on the Europe '72 tour.
-However, his health soon deteriorated again to the point where he could no longer continue to perform.
-He made his final concert appearance on June 17, 1972, at the Hollywood Bowl in Los Angeles.
+However, McKernan's health deteriorated once again to the point where he could no longer perform.
+On June 17, 1972, at the Hollywood Bowl, McKernan made his final concert appearance.
 He subsequently broke off all personal relationships with the band, explaining "I don't want you around when I die."

+While Jackson has asserted that McKernan "didn't drink for the last 17 months of his life" in conjunction with an effort to ameliorate his health, Grateful Dead tour manager Sam Cutler later maintained that he "[made] sure [McKernan] had booze" on the Europe '72 tour.
+According to David Browne, McKernan "[lived] on sunflower seeds and alcohol" in the final months of his life.

-On March 8, 1973, aged 27, he was found dead of a gastrointestinal hemorrhage at his home in Corte Madera, California, by his landlady.
-Though his contributions to the band had slowly diminished over the years, the other members were devastated at his death.
+On March 8, 1973, aged 27, McKernan was found dead of a gastrointestinal hemorrhage at his home in Corte Madera, California, by his landlady.
+Though McKernan's contributions to the band had slowly diminished over the years, the other members were devastated at his death.
 McKernan was buried at the Alta Mesa Memorial Park in Palo Alto, California.
-Garcia spoke at his funeral, saying "After Pigpen's death we all knew this was the end of the original Grateful Dead".
+Garcia spoke at his funeral, saying: "After Pigpen's death we all knew this was the end of the original Grateful Dead".